NormanFriman52/CompanyApp/README.md

 ##### Chatting

-After setting the chat room ,user can send the message by typing the message in the bar at the bottom of chat and clicking either the blue arrow or enter key.
+After setting the chat room, user can send the message by typing the message in the bar at the bottom of chat and clicking either the blue arrow or enter key.
 User can preview all the sent message by scrolling in the chat.